-Do not turn on the drum park switch while raising or lowering the load.
-The brake will bring the load to an abrupt stop.
+Do not turn on drum park switch while raising or lowering load; brake will bring load to an abrupt stop.

-This action could cause shock load damage to the boom, the luffing jib, and the load line.
+This action could cause shock load damage to boom, luffing jib, and load line.

-Bring the load to a smooth stop with the drum control handle and then turn on drum the park switch.
+Bring load to a smooth stop with drum handle and then turn on drum park switch.

-- 4. Increase engine speed to the desired rpm with the hand throttle.
-Depress the foot throttle to momentarily increase engine speed when more power is required. - 5.
-Pull the desired drum control handle back from off to raise load or push handle forward from off to lower load. - 6.
-As load nears desired position, slowly move the drum control handle toward off to slow down the load.
-Then release the control handle to off to stop load and hold it in position.
-The brake will apply. - 7.
-Turn on the corresponding park switch when the selected load drum is not being used.
+- 4. Increase engine speed to desired rpm with hand throttle.
+Depress foot throttle to momentarily increase engine speed when more power is required. - 5.
+Pull drum handle (Drum 1, 2, or 3) back from off to raise load or push handle forward from off to LOWER load. - 6.
+As load nears desired position, slowly move drum handle toward off to slow down load.
+Then release handle to off to stop load and hold it in position and drum brake will apply. - 7.
+Turn on Drum 1, 2, or 3 park switch when selected load drum is not being used.

-Liftcrane Operation-Free Fall On
+Liftcrane Operation-Free Fall